GearHost/Docs/docs/manage-email-accounts.md

 This article explains how to manage your SmarterMail mailbox email accounts such as adding a new mailbox, changing the password of an existing mailbox or modifying anything else regarding a mailbox.
 You must first have [email enabled on your domain](https://www.gearhost.com/documentation/enable-email).

 ### Login to your SmarterMail
-*As of 09/05/2017 this method will not work.
-We are working with the developers of SmarterMail to have this resolved.
-To log into the email management area please go to mail.yourdomain.com and log in manually*

 Management of your mailboxes is done using web mail by logging into your web mail as a domain administrator.
 If you are unsure who is a domain administrator you can always log in as the primary domain administrator which can be changed as well.

 1. [Log in to your GearHost Account](https://my.gearhost.com/account/login)